On the origin of ambiguity in efficient communication: Introduction

 Despite the indisputability of ambiguity in natural languages and the attention that this observation has received among linguists, philosophers and logicians, it is fair to conclude that the emergence of ambiguity has not come yet under serious theoretical scrutiny.

-In this article we firstly provide a rather extensive review of ambiguity within grammar.
-We discuss several lexical, syntactic, phonological and semantic aspects involved in ambiguity and we argue for the idea that ambiguity appears at the externalization branch of language.
-In brief, it is shown that ambiguity appears because phonetic forms dispense with part of the information that is present in logical forms.
-Secondly, we provide a general mathematical definition of ambiguity through the computational concept of logical irreversibility and we rigorously quantify the ambiguity of a code in terms of the amount of uncertainty of the reversal of the coding process.
-We finally capitalize on the two above-mentioned factors (the importance of the cost in generating expressions and the role of cooperation between the coder and the decoder) in order to provide a rigorous argument for the idea that ambiguity is an unavoidable consequence of the following efficiency factor in natural communication systems: interacting communicative agents must attain a code that tends to minimize the complexities of both the coding and the decoding processes.
-As a proof of concept, we rigorously explore a simple system based on two agents -coder and decoder- under a symmetrical -cooperative- scenario, and we show that ambiguity must emerge.
+In this article we provide a general mathematical definition of ambiguity through the computational concept of logical irreversibility and we quantify the ambiguity of a code in terms of the amount of uncertainty of the reversal of the coding process.
+We finally capitalize on the two above-mentioned factors (the importance of the cost in generating expressions and the role of cooperation between the coder and the decoder) in order to provide a detailed argument for the idea that ambiguity is an unavoidable consequence of the following efficiency factor in natural communication systems: interacting communicative agents must attain a code that tends to minimize the complexities of both the coding and the decoding processes.
+As a proof of concept, we thoroughly explore a simple system based on two agents --coder and decoder-- under a symmetrical --cooperative-- scenario, and we show that ambiguity must emerge.